 All camping equipment such as: dining tent, table, chairs, kitchen tent and toilet tent

-Bus ticket from Aguas Calientas to Machu Picchu (One way)
+Bus ticket from Aguas Calientas to Machu Picchu (Two way).

-Tea time before dinner (tea, coffee, coco, biscuits, popcorn)
+Tea time before dinner (tea, coffee, coco, biscuits and popcorn).

 Boiled water provided from 2nd day (for drinking).